Witiko/doctoral-thesis/main.md

 information retrieval systems that used similar information retrieval techniques but used the hard vector space model instead of the soft vector space model:
-For example, at ARQMath-1, the soft vector space model (*MIRMU-SCM*) was more accurate than *MIRMU-MIaS* from the European digital mathematical library and at ARQMath-2, the soft vector space model was more accurate than five systems of the MSM team.[^23]
+For example, at ARQMath-1, the soft vector space model (*MIRMU-SCM*) was more accurate than *MIRMU-MIaS* of the European Digital Mathematical Library and at ARQMath-2, the soft vector space model was more accurate than five systems of the MSM team.[^23]